KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Try running the code and check the result.

 Did you get the DID?
-You now have `john_doe`'s DID.
+You now have `kiltnerd123`'s DID.
-The next step is to see if `john_doe` has any publicly linked KILT credentials to retrieve and verify.
+The next step is to see if `kiltnerd123` has any publicly linked KILT credentials to retrieve and verify.

 ## Retrieve and Verify a Credential

 A **KILT DID** can expose services that allow external resources to be linked to the DID.
 **KILT credentials** represent one type of external resource.

-You can retrieve the **services** attached to John Doe's DID and see if they link to any public credentials to **query** and **verify**.
+You can retrieve the **services** attached to kiltnerd123's DID and see if they link to any public credentials to **query** and **verify**.

 Add the following code after the code you added in the previous step but before the `await Kilt.disconnect()`.
-It retrieves the services exposed by the DID found for `john_doe`:
+It retrieves the services exposed by the DID found for `kiltnerd123`:

 <SnippetBlock
 className="language-ts"